 single design alignment test: left, center, right of the same repeat on an alternate start stop needle configuration

 As mentioned, with an odd number of needles, Ayab places the larger number of needles on the left, its orange (yellow) side.
 It also automatically mirrors all patterns, so lettering and images appear on the knit side as drawn.
-The mirroring however, is a problem with lace.
+The mirroring, however, is a problem with lace.
 If working from an established pattern, the lace repeat must be mirrored again either before loading the pattern or prior to knitting it or lace transfers will be made in the wrong direction.
 It is possible to operate the LC from the right side using Ayab, but if knit carriage is also set to selecting needles ie. if set to slip stitch, and is used in combination with the lace carriage, the LC will not select when operated from the right, and the pattern will not advance properly (documented by others as well).

 I used to constantly use 2 knit carriages in a lot of my accessories.
-At this point that function is not possible due to patterning errors or loss of patterning when the second carriage operates from the right.
+At this point, that function is not possible due to patterning errors or loss of patterning when the second carriage operates from the right.

 The first preselection row in Ayab is made from left to right.
 For any pattern that requires a start from right to left, ie one with color changes every 2 rows, there are 2 options.
 One is to place the design row start line at the very top row of the repeat.
 That row will be selected left to right, the first design row will then be preselected right to left, and the 2 color rotations using the color changer on the left can proceed accurately.
-The other option is to shift the last row in the programmed repeat down to row 1 position prior to downloading the pattern, and saving that as the working repeat.
-I prefer the latter, since it eliminates having to recall the change in start line.
+The other option is to shift the last row in the programmed repeat down to row 1 position prior to downloading the pattern and saving that as the working repeat.
+I prefer the latter since it eliminates having to recall the change in the start line.
 An example of the shift is seen as applied to the automatically shaped lace trim